Kanegraffiti/parsl/docs/userguide/configuring.rst

 .. note::
    To use AWS with Parsl, install Parsl with AWS dependencies via ``python3 -m pip install 'parsl[aws]'``

-Amazon Web Services is a commercial cloud service which allows users to rent a range of computers and other computing services.
+Amazon Web Services is a commercial cloud service that allows users to rent a range of computers and other computing services.
 The following snippet shows how Parsl can be configured to provision nodes from the Elastic Compute Cloud (EC2) service.
 The first time this configuration is used, Parsl will configure a Virtual Private Cloud and other networking and security infrastructure that will be re-used in subsequent executions.
 The configuration uses the `parsl.providers.AWSProvider` to connect to AWS.